-The staff of The Mike Morse Law Firm is always available to answer your questions or clarify any of the answers provided below.
+The staff of The Mike Morse Law Firm is always available to answer your Michigan accident questions or clarify any of the answers provided below.
 Please contact us should you need further assistance.

-What are no fault insurance benefits and how do I get them?
+What are Michigan no fault benefits and how do I get them?

 Why doesn’t the negligent driver’s insurance company have to pay my medical bills?